Ageing & Nutrition: What You Should Be Getting More Of

 Many of the diseases suffered by older persons are a result of dietary factors, some of which have been in operation since infancy.
 Food preferences tend to be formed in childhood and children who eat a balanced diet with lots of fruits and vegetables are more likely to continue with these dietary habits when they become adults.
 On the other hand, parents who consume too much processed food, with high levels of salt, sugar and fat, tend to pass on such unhealthy dietary choices to their children.
 Because our taste buds have been accustomed to certain foods, we seek out such foods in our daily diet.

 While it is better to start eating a balanced diet early in life, it’s never too late to change your dietary habits, reap the rewards, and achieve improved health states.
 It should also be noted that nutritional requirements change as the body ages, with calorific needs decreasing and nutritional needs increasing.

 When working with dietary requirements, here are some key points to consider.
 Pay particular attention to these major food groups as well as the following macronutrients and micronutrients:

 Protein - The recommendation for the older generation is currently set at 0.8g/kg body weight.
-Appropriate sources of quality protein include lamb, chicken, pork, nuts and legumes, eggs, fish and dairy products.
+Appropriate sources of quality protein can come from vegetable sources such as legumes, seafood and small amounts of organic animal products.